Search Posts

 by John Jordan

-SAP Advanced Intercompany Sales allows two affiliated companies in a Group to participate in a single intercompany process involving Transfer Pricing, such as in the following example:
+SAP Advanced Intercompany Sales AIS allows two affiliated companies in a Group to participate in a single intercompany process involving Transfer Pricing, as in the following example:

 • A local sales organization sells to a customer.
 A central warehouse delivers the goods.